jpgard/tableshift-web/content/pages/datasets.md

 **Distribution Shift:** We split the domains by health insurance type.
 We train on patients with all insurance types except {Medicare, Medicaid} and use patients with {Medicare, Medicaid} insurance as the target domain.

+**Availability & Access**: To access the MIMIC-Extract feature set, you will need to be credentialed for MIMIC-III GCP access through physionet.
+Instructions for that are available on [physionet](https://mimic.mit.edu/docs/gettingstarted/); access to the MIMIC-Extract dataset is automatically available to the Google account linked to your Physionet profile after obtaining MIMIC-III access.

 ## Income
 * Availability: Public